Computer Engineering Department

 How the GIR is working

-Background: The Kondo KHR-1 is humanoid robot having 19 degrees of freedom (dof) in its legs (each is 6), arms (each is 3), and head (one).
+The Kondo KHR-1 is humanoid robot having 19 degrees of freedom (dof) in its legs (each is 6), arms (each is 3), and head (one).
 The Kondo has a micro-controller allowing the servo control of all of its 19 dofs.
 The Kondo Controller has a Serial Interface (RS232C) with a PC from where a user interface is provided.
 The Kondo is provided with a user interface (heart-to-heart or HTH) allowing programming the configuration of all of its 19 dofs by setting the value of the motor angles in a specific table, then it allows sending the values to the Kondo using the above serial communication.
 The HTH carries out serial communication based on a USB port with the Kondo using some unknown protocol.
 To control the walking motion of Kondo during a soccer game we need a program (robocup behavior programming) to command the walking/kicking for the Kondo.
-For this we need to know how HTH communicate with Kondo and what are the commands and possible handshaking signals.

 Description: designing of a library of motion functions allowing the Kondo to walk using its left and right legs, moving forward and backward, turning its body while walking, and kicking a ball towards the goal.
 The tasks are: